 Tea, coffee and stimulants are all energy robbers; colas also contain high amounts of caffeine so avoid these too.
 Replace coffee and teas with drinks like Barley Cup, Caro and herbal teas, and replace colas with plenty of fresh water; two litres a day!

-7. I can’t get no sleep - Try magnesium powder
+7. I can’t get no sleep - Try a herbal recipe

 8. Positive thinking - Use traffic lights to halt negative thoughts